Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: The lubrication approximation

 The lubrication approximation for an evaporating droplet of capillary size was derived in~\cite{HuLarsonMicrofluid,HuLarsonMarangoni}.
 The derivation includes three basic assumptions which are justified for $\theta \ll 1$: \begin{enumerate} \item[a)] The radial velocity $u_r(z)$ at each value of $r$ has a quadratic dependence on $z$. \item[b)] The droplet free surface is approximated as a parabola $h(\rT,t)=h(0,t)(1-\rT^2)$, where $\rT=r/R$. \item[c)] The total shear stress at the droplet free surface is approximated by the $rz$-component of the stress tensor. \end{enumerate}

-Consider an axially symmetrical column in the droplet (see left panel in Fig.~\ref{scheme}).
+Consider an axially symmetrical column in the droplet (see Fig.~\ref{scheme}a).
 The mass balance equation states that the rate of mass change in the given volume element is equal to the net flux of mass into the element:

 where the vector $d\mathbf{f}$ is perpendicular to the surface of the element, its absolute value is equal to the area of a small part of the boundary of the element, and the amount of mass which evaporates each second from the surface of the element is assumed to be also properly included in the surface integral in the right-hand side of~(\ref{massbalance}).
 An easy consequence of the mass balance equation for the column was obtained in~\cite{Deegan2000}: